-That as we deepen our commitment to the Gospel message, we come to understand that Stewardship is a way of life for Christ’s Disciples.
+That as we deepen our commitment to the Gospel message, we come to understand that Stewardship is a way of life for those who believe in Him.

 We pray …

-Today is the day that Bishop Guillory and our parish ask(ed) for your support for 2016 Bishop’s Faith Appeal.
-Our theme this year – “Act Justly, Love Mercy, Walk Humbly” – is a call to all of us to create a community of welcoming believers here in Southeast Texas who reflect God’s mercy and act with justice.
-You can help create that type of community by supporting diocesan ministries and Catholic Charities of Southeast Texas through a prayer and financial commitment today.
+Today is the day that Bishop Guillory and our parish ask(ed) for your support for 2018 Bishop’s Faith Appeal.
+Our theme this year – I have the strength for everything through him who empowers me.
+Still, it was kind of you to share in my distress – is a reminder that we are strengthened to share in others’ distress here in Southeast Texas and to the larger community by supporting diocesan ministries and Catholic Charities of Southeast Texas by making a prayer and financial commitment today.
 Those ministries help to feed the hungry through our own Hospitality Center in Port Arthur.
 They support marriages through our Family Life Ministry’s many retreats.
 And they evangelize to the young through Diocesan Youth Ministry and Campus Ministry at Lamar.
-That’s just a small part of what they do to build a just community that extends mercy.
+That’s just a small part of what they do to build an empowered community that extends help.
 Remember, God asks that your gift only be proportional to what you have been given.
 Your BFA parish team and Father (Msgr.) have already made their pledges.
 Please make your prayer and financial commitment this week.

 If you have not made your gift to the Bishop’s Faith Appeal, please prayerfully consider doing so.
 Our hospitality ministers are again passing out the Pew-Pledge Envelopes and the Spiritual Pledge/Intention Cards.
-The Appeal continues to be necessary because many needs in our diocese cannot be effectively met by the individual Christian or by the local parish.
+They are also passing out our Pew Art Cards, so our little ones can draw a prayer pledge for our ministries.
+The Appeal continues to be necessary because many needs in our diocese cannot be effectively met by the individual Christian or by our local parish alone.
 Currently, our diocesan ministries are facing increased requests for their work.
 They need your help to respond to these requests.
-We thank everyone who has pledged to the 2016 Appeal.
-If you haven’t made a pledge, we ask you to pray to the Holy Spirit as you consider your blessings.
-Then we ask you to make a proportional and intentional gift of your treasure and your prayer time to the appeal based on your current circumstances.
-Think about this: if you have not suffered from hunger you are better off than many U.S. citizens who live in deep poverty.
+We thank everyone who has pledged to the 2018 Appeal.
+If you have not made a pledge, we ask you to pray to the Holy Spirit as you consider your blessings.
+Then we ask you to make a proportional and intentional gift of your treasure and your prayer time to the appeal based on your current circumstances this year.
+We understand many of you have seen a change in your circumstances.
+Know our prayers are with you.
+We ask you to share what you can.
+Think about this: if you have not suffered from hunger, you are better off than many U.S. citizens who live in deep poverty.
 Some of them are your neighbors here in Southeast Texas.
 We ask that you make a pledge to the appeal, as an expression of your gratitude for your many blessings.

 On behalf of Bishop Guillory and the more than 110,000 individuals who are served by our diocesan ministries, I thank all those who have pledged to this year’s Bishop’s Faith Appeal.
 If you have not made a financial and prayer pledge, we ask you to prayerfully consider doing so.
 Pledge envelopes and Spiritual Pledge/Intention cards are available in the pews.